amarpaviall/laravel_full-stack-challenge/README.md

 ## Features

 Job Listings & Search: Users can browse, search, and filter job listings based on location, company, salary, and job type.

-Admin Panel: Admin users can manage job posts, companies, and their profiles with a dropdown feature.
+Admin Panel: Admin users can manage job posts, companies.

 Role middleware checks if the authenticated user has the correct role.
-If not, it returns a 403 unauthorized response

 Lazy Loading & Transitions: Images are lazy-loaded to improve page load speed and smooth transitions are applied for a better user experience.

 Reusable Components: Built-in reusable job cards, filters, and form components using Blade and Alpine.js.

 Responsive & Mobile-Friendly: Designed with mobile-first principles, ensuring a great user experience across all devices.

 Accessibility: Enhanced accessibility support with keyboard navigation and screen reader compatibility.

 ## Tech Stack